sm64pc/sm64ex/README.md

 #### 1. Copy baserom(s) for asset extraction

-For each version (jp/us/eu) that you want to build a ROM for, put an existing ROM at `./baserom.<version>.z64` for asset extraction.
+For each version (jp/us/eu) that you want to build an executable for, put an existing ROM at `./baserom.<version>.z64` for asset extraction.

 #### 2. Install build dependencies